 Before joining College Futures, Ms. Lopez served as senior vice president of the Rockefeller Foundation.
 In that leadership role, she provided oversight, management and evaluation of the foundation’s strategic program grantmaking, which awarded an average of $150 million per year.
 In her earlier work for Rockefeller, she served as director of the foundation’s Working Communities program, addressing urban poverty and education in the United States.

 Ms. Lopez has lent her talents to the California Legislature, the New Mexico Department of Criminal Justice, and the Department of Social Services for the City and County of San Francisco where, as general manager, she oversaw programs serving the city’s most disadvantaged residents.
 She has also served on the Board of Directors of REDF (formerly the Roberts Enterprise Development Fund).
-Ms. Lopez currently serves as a member of the Statewide Leadership Council of the Public Policy Institute of California, a commissioner for the Western Association of Schools and Colleges Accrediting Commission for Senior Colleges and Universities, and a member of the board of KQED, a Northern California public media outlet.
+Ms. Lopez currently serves as a member of the Statewide Leadership Council of the Public Policy Institute of California and is a member of the board of KQED, a Northern California public media outlet.

 She is a graduate of Newton College of the Sacred Heart (now Boston College) and holds a master’s degree in public policy from the Goldman School of Public Policy at the University of California, Berkeley.

 Jane joined the Foundation in January 2015.
 An independent policy analyst specializing in public policy and postsecondary education in the United States, Jane is an expert in state and federal policy for higher education with particular expertise in changing finances, cost analysis and cost management, institutional governance and change management.